emanuelaelli/DSLab_WebMarketing/README.md

 <a name="data"></a>
 ## &#9741; &nbsp; Data
-Dataset can't be share for copyright reason
+Dataset can't be shared for copyright reason

 <a name="presentation"></a>
 ## &#9741; &nbsp; Presentation